chika-games/RPG-Maker-Specifications/lmt.md

 | TagSize | VINT | The size of the tag's data measured in bytes. |

 #### End Tag
-Marks the end of some structure or other specific tags.
+Marks the end of a structure or specific tags.
 This tag only has an ID.

 | Field | Type | Description |
 | --- | --- | --- |